viniciosanacleto/Porto/README.md

 - A Task SHOULD NOT call another Task.
 Because that will takes us back to the Services Architecture and it's a big mess.
 - A Task SHOULD NOT call an Action.
 Because your code wouldn't make any logical sense then!
 - Tasks SHOULD only be called from Actions.
 (They could be called from Actions of other Containers as well!).
 - Tasks usually have a single function `run()`.
 However, they can have more functions with explicit names if needed. *Making the Task class replace the ugly concept of function flags.* Example: the `FindUserTask` can have 2 functions `byId` and `byEmail`, **all internal functions MUST call the `run` function**.
-In this example the `run` can be called at the end of both funtions, after appending Criterias to the repository.
+In this example the `run` can be called at the end of both funtions, after appending Criteria to the repository.
 - A Task SHOULD NOT be called from Controller.
 Because this leads to non-documented features in your code.
 It's totally fine to have a lot of Actions "example: `FindUserByIdAction` and `FindUserByEmailAction` where both Actions are calling the same Task" as well as it's totally fine to have single Action `FindUserAction` making a decision to which Task it should call.
 - A Task SHOULD NOT accept a Request object in any of its functions.
 It can take anything in its funtions parameters but never a Request object.
 This will keep free to use from anwyhere, and can be tested independently.